gofynd/fdk-client-kotlin/documentation/platform/CART.md

-Remove Coupon applied on the cart by passing uid in request body.
+Remove a coupon from the items in the shopping cart.

 *Returned Response:*